Where is the road calling you?

 Click a photo above to read about that location or use the search bar to find a specific destination.

 Our building anticipation and excitement nearly prevented us from sleeping our first night in Kyaukme.
 It didn’t matter to us we had no idea where exactly we were headed, how long we were trekking each day, how far we were driving on the motorbike or which villages we were sleeping in.
-We couldn’t ignore the perfection of our timing to join him or the intensity of attraction we felt convincing us to make an atypical brash decision to venture into the Packed and readyunknown with little preparation.
+We couldn’t ignore the perfection of our timing to join him or the intensity of attraction we felt convincing us to make an atypical brash decision to venture into the unknown with little preparation.
 In our minds one factor mattered above all else.
 It just felt right.
 Even so, it was a blind leap of faith other than using what intuition told us.
 We were entrusting our safety to a man we’d never met, allowing him to lead us far from typical tourist trail.
 Of course the added element of possibly running into various rebel troops sporting machine guns in the middle of nowhere high in the mountains began triggering previous memories during other explorations, no matter how friendly and peaceful they had been in the past to tourists.
 Having already been robbed by gunpoint in Guatemala, it was more than possible such an encounter could lead to violently stained underwear and yellow streams of fear trickling down our legs.

 Sitting on weathered wooden stools around a rickety table covered with peeling laminate paper at a nearby tea shop before beginning our newest adventure, we sipped our cups of muddy coffee with drifting stares to accompany our busy minds.
 Plates of various fried goodies slowly disappeared, ensuring we would consume enough for breakfast before setting out.
 A large three-wheeled mode of public transportation pulled into the driveway of our guesthouse not long after we returned.
 Each of us climbed into the back end of the thoun bein, the Burmese version of the Thai tuk-tuk on steroids.
 A quick jaunt through town and we were dropped in a small open dirt lot directly off the main road with only various locked wooden doors surrounding us leading to seemingly abandoned buildings, one of which provided adequate, discreet storage for a cluster of motorbikes.

 One by one our guide pushed them out, one for every two passengers.
 Bulk packages of bottled water and bags of vegetables were strapped to the frame of the bikes with bungee cords between every driver’s legs, concealed slightly by backpacks carrying all of our necessities for the following three days.
-Though Jessie and I had endured many Dusty Roads to the villagestrips in similar fashion, it was clear some of the others in our group were not quite as comfortable on two wheels.
+Though Jessie and I had endured many trips in similar fashion, it was clear some of the others in our group were not quite as comfortable on two wheels.
 It had been quite some time since we’d seen motorbikes wobbling like the unsure legs of a toddler walking for the first time.
 Pale white skin, heavily weighted down bikes and motors screaming down the road in the wrong gear proved to be quite a sight, inspiring numerous locals to snap their heads in our direction as if we had chosen to ride bare assed and spread eagle instead.

 Before venturing too far from town, a quick stop at the gas station was in order.
 Of course no gas station or proper convenience store in Myanmar could be complete without a small stand selling betel nut, a local form of what I can only describe as chewing tobacco if comparing it to a similar habit in western society.
 It wasn’t the first time we’d traveled through a country while witnessing both men and women spitting dark red spit and smiling with teeth looking half rotten and stained a deep reddish orange, and I have to admit, I was a bit hesitant to try it.
 With the promise of the particular concoction our guide ordered having no possibility of long lasting effects, I knew my curiosity would win me over without much convincing.
 A mixture of spices wrapped up in a betel leaf and coated with lime proved to be surprisingly enjoyable, though neither of us felt as though we’d found a new addiction.

 With full tanks of gas we began venturing down a locally driven path leading away from the main road riddled with rocks, loose dirt and large potholes, stopping briefly in the fields of the countryside.
 Slowly we slid off of our bikes, walking to the edge of a field where a small group of women were harvesting vegetables by hand.
-In a low squatted position they carefully sifted through the dirt, long sleeved shirts and large round hats protecting them from the Ladies working hardintensity of the midday sun.
+In a low squatted position they carefully sifted through the dirt, long sleeved shirts and large round hats protecting them from the intensity of the midday sun.
 Even in the midst of a laborious job most definitely draining them of all possibly energy by the end of the day, sincere smiles of happiness could be seen each time they lifted their heads.
 Behind them sat two young children, quite obviously forced to wait for their mothers as they continued to paw away at the earth.

 I trotted back to our bike and reached into our small pack, removing two of the small stuffed animals we had brought from home for such an occasion and offering the simple gifts to each of them, thoroughly enjoying the expressions of surprise on their faces.
 With wide smiles we rode away from the women, Jessie waving until we were nearly out of sight as I continued avoiding the random natural hazards in the road, massive pot holes, washed out sections of the asphalt from rainy season flooding and random livestock, until reaching our first destination where our bikes were hidden up a hill off the road underneath a stilted wooden house.